hmilly/hmilly.github.io/src/md-pages/2-weather.md

 slug: "projects"
 website: "https://hmilly.github.io/weather/"
 code: "https://github.com/hmilly/weather/"
-title: "Weather app that calls data from an API made with React, Typescript and SASS "
+title: "Weather app"
-comments: "This is a simple weather app I made for someone.
-I used typescript with React to learn more about how they work with each other.
-I also used SASS as I really enjoy the readability and cleanliness of it"
+description: "This is a React based app that uses Typescript, SASS and utilises open source APIs.
+The user enters a city name using a location API, selects it from the dropdown, then detailed weather info is displayed from the weather API."
-description:  "Further along, i'd like to make this site more complex in terms of what data is shown, as there is much more from the API.
-I struggled intially to keep the personal API key hidden but vercel helps greatly with this"
+comments: "I used TS with React to learn more about how they work with each other.
+I chose SASS to style as I really enjoy the readability and cleanliness of it."
 featuredImage: ../images/projects/weather.jpg
 ---